 Molly’s at the Market & Jim Monaghan’s Parade

 1107 Decatur St., 6 p.m.

 Molly’s at the Market has the most well-decorated walls of any Irish bar that I’ve ever visited.
-It also has the best frozen Irish coffee in New Orleans — and that’s in a city where there’s multiple options for said cocktail, including the wonderful concoction at Parasol’s.
-The parade at Molly’s — complete with marching parades and carriage riders — also puts you in a perfect position to enjoy the French Quarter and its accompanying St. Pat’s revelry.
+It also has the best frozen Irish coffee in New Orleans — and that’s in a city where there’s multiple options for said cocktail.
+The parade at Molly’s — complete with marching bands and carriage riders — also puts you in a perfect position to enjoy the French Quarter and its accompanying St. Pat’s revelry.
 This parade begins and ends at 1107 Decatur St.